nkruzan/ardupilot_wiki/mavproxy/source/docs/uav_configuration/system.rst

 reboot
 ======

-Reboots the APM.
+Reboots the autopilot.

 setup
 =====

-Goes into the setup (CLI) mode of the APM.
+Goes into the setup (CLI) mode of the autopilot.

 rc
 ==